tayganr/purviewlab/modules/module01.md

     >
     > **Capacity Units** determine the size of the platform and is a **provisioned** (fixed) set of resources that is needed to keep the Azure Purview platform up and running.
 1 Capacity Unit is able to support approximately 1 API call per second.
 Capacity Units are required regardless of whether you plan to invoke the Azure Purview API endpoints directly (i.e. ISV scenario) or indirectly via Purview Studio (GUI).
     >
-    > **v-Core Hours** on the other hand is the unit used to measure **serverless** compute that is needed to run a scan.
-You only pay per vCore-Hour of scanning that you consume (rounded up to the nearest minute).
+    > **vCore Hours** on the other hand is the unit used to measure **serverless** compute that is needed to run a scan.
+You only pay per vCore Hour of scanning that you consume (rounded up to the nearest minute).
     >
     > For more information, check out the [Azure Purview Pricing](https://azure.microsoft.com/en-us/pricing/details/azure-purview/) page.